JTL24/Fantasy-Draft-Simulation/README.md

 Create a local.env file in your .docker folder, with your api key (wrapped in quotes), like:
 FLY_API_TOKEN="[your api token value]"

-Edit docker-compose.yml
-  ucnomment the env_file section to use your local.env

 docker-compose build

 docker-compose up